 No prep is required for glass containers, other than making sure the item is clean and dry.
 Chalkboard paint is a great choice for painting glass.
 Apply two coats, and allow the glass to dry in between coats.

 Believe it or not, you can even paint rugs!
 Rugs with a shorter weave will have the best results, and it’s best to use latex paint.
 Using painter’s tape, tape off the pattern that you want to appear on the rug, making sure to press down very firmly so that the paint doesn’t bleed underneath.
 Paint the rug with a brush, or use spray paint in a well ventilated area.

 Not only will painting your garage floor give your garage that showroom shine, it will also help protect the floor from everyday wear and tear.
 Clean the entire surface of the floor, and use epoxy paint.
 Pro tip: this is a job best avoided in the winter months—make sure the outside air temperature is at least 60 degrees and your slab floor temperature is at least fifty degrees.
 Otherwise, it will be nearly impossible for your floor to dry.

+Painting your cabinets can be a more cost-efficient option than replacing them.
 First, remove all cabinet doors and existing hardware.
 Thoroughly sand all surfaces of your cabinets, to ensure the paint has a clean and textured surface to adhere to.
 For this project, you can use latex, oil-based, chalk, or even spray paint.
 Plan for two to three coats, allowing the cabinets to dry in between coats.

 Paint can transform your curtains from ho-hum to designer showstoppers.
 Using painter’s tape, mark off any design or pattern you would like (e.g., chevron or stripes), then carefully paint the curtains with spray paint, being careful to avoid the rest of the fabric.